 Using predictive analytics, firms conduct a series of experiments to determine factors affecting the impact of price on demand.
-Using these predictive models, firms develop optimum pricing strategies that maximize ROI.
+Using these predictive models, firms develop optimal pricing strategies that maximize ROI.

 4. Improve customer satisfaction

 Customer satisfaction greatly impacts retention and loyalty.
 It also improves other positive consumer behaviors, such as recommending the brand to others.
 Any improvement in customer satisfaction impacts ROI, potentially significant.
 That’s the entire basis for the rise of relationship marketing, where marketing shifts its focus to pleasing existing customers than attracting new ones.
 Data suggest that it’s 5X less expensive to keep an existing customer than replace that customer.

 Using data from customer service calls, mentions on social media, etc offer insights into factors leading to poor customer satisfaction.
-Using predictive tools such as conjoint analysis allow firms to discover which product improvements generate the greatest improvement in customer satisfaction.
+Using predictive tools such as conjoint analysis allows firms to discover which product improvements generate the greatest improvement in customer satisfaction.

 Challenges to implementing predictive analytics

 Looking at the infographic, we see that 43% of those surveyed feel that gaining access to the data is the biggest problem affecting their ability to use the data.
 Much of the data is housed in numerous functional silos, units of the organization, or across country borders making it difficult to get a clear picture of how customers respond to marketing efforts.
 Another 39% of respondents report difficulties integrating data across various places where it is stored.
 Creating actionable insights from the data is reported with only 37% of respondents.
 My guess is that this number.